lalrpop/lalrpop/doc/src/lexer_tutorial/002_raw_delimited_content.md

 Our current string literals are allowed to hold a small subset of the full space of characters.

-If we wanted to generalize it to be able to hold arbitrary characters, we would need some way to denote the delimiter character `"` in ths string content.
+If we wanted to generalize it to be able to hold arbitrary characters, we would need some way to denote the delimiter character `"` in the string content.

 The usual way to do this is via an escape sequence: `\"`, which is understood by the lexical analyzer as *not* ending the string content.